 Try the Job – Take it one step further, and see if you can take a job for a test run.
 Maybe you can find a summer internship type job where you can get a feel for the industry.
 Having that knowledge in hand before spending the money on any schooling can give you peace of mind.

 Talk to Others Who’ve Changed Career – Talk to people who have made a major career change to get their perspective.
 The reality is there are going to be positives, and most likely some negatives you just haven’t thought through.
 Until you live through a change like this it’s hard to understand all the potential impacts.

 Start Saving – No matter what your reasoning, it’s always a good idea to have as much savings as possible.
-If you change careers, you’re entering an unknown territory, and in that case it’s important to have some financial cushion.
+If you change careers, you’re entering unknown territory, and in that case, it’s important to have some financial cushion.

 Changing careers can be hard, but it can also be a fun and fulfilling experience.
 So many people go their entire lives never doing something they are passionate about every day.
 If you can find a way to make money doing what you love, it might be the best decision you ever make.

 There are plenty of things you need to think seriously about before taking such a big leap.
 School, financials, job opportunities, and much more will go into a final decision.
 The tools exist to help you find the right solutions at the right cost if you are committed to making a career change.